ps37/hw2/README.md

 -The files were also submitted by email from the email ID pcsimhadri@uh.edu.

+-The makefile for the program execution, The pdf containig the answers to the HW questions, And the Program source code are submitted using github.

 PROGRAM EXECUTION:
 -Run the program by typing the “make” command.
 The execution takes few minutes to complete!